wangyakai01/SIF_Downscaling_CT/README.md

 # SIF_Downscaling_CT
-**Downscaling of TROPOMI SIF using MODIS MCD43A4 NDVI for Connecticut**
+**Downscaling of TROPOMI SIF using MODIS MCD43A4 NIRv for Connecticut**

-This repository contains Earth Engine scripts and documentation for downscaling TROPOMI Solar-Induced Fluorescence (SIF) data from ~7 km to 500 m resolution using MODIS MCD43A4 NDVI as a spatial predictor.
+This repository contains Earth Engine scripts and documentation for downscaling TROPOMI Solar-Induced Fluorescence (SIF) data from ~7 km to 500 m resolution using MODIS MCD43A4 NIRv as a spatial predictor.

 ---